Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Marty nodded, with a fond smile.
 "Yeah, the Lads kinda have two modes: Smash or protect."

-"I guess…" Miller thought about it, then drained half her beer while thinking about it some more.
+"I guess..."
+Miller thought about it, then drained half her beer while thinking about it some more.

-"Coombes too, I guess…" Deacon said thoughtfully, then gestured to Marty.
+"Coombes too, I guess..."
+Deacon said thoughtfully, then gestured to Marty.
 "Except he only has eyes for your sister-in-law."

 "Yeah, what’s *with* that?"
 Miller demanded.
 "Isn’t she, like, persona non grata?"